How to Create a Daily Routine So You Can Focus on What Matters

 This will keep your goals realistic.

-Add up the time it will take you for each action, and make sure the total fits into the time that you have available for your routine.
+Add up the time it will take you to complete each action, and make sure the total fits into the time that you have available for your routine.

 You might not be able to get a hundred things done on your lunch hour – and that’s ok.